Sugar cookies are a tradition in our family. We make them for EVERY holiday, and this 4th of July Sugar Cookie Bar Dessert is one of our favorites!

-We decided to make sugar cookies for the fourth this year, but we did this 4th of July dessert with a twist!
-We made these, kid friendly Mom approved, sugar cookie bars for our 4th of July BBQ.
-They are VERY simple, take about 1/8 of the time it takes to make our traditional sugar cookies and taste just as good (if not better).
-You will drool just smelling these.
+We decided to make sugar cookies for the fourth this year, but we made this 4th of July dessert with a twist… Kid-friendly, mom-approved sugar cookie bars for our 4th of July BBQ.
+They are VERY simple, take about 1/8 of the time it takes to make our traditional sugar cookies, and taste just as good (if not better).
+You will drool just smelling these!

-What You Need To Make This 4th Of July Dessert:
+What You Need To Make This Easy 4th Of July Dessert Recipe:

-Sugar Cookie Bars (based off a recipe I found here)
+(based off a recipe I found from A Little Bit Crunchy)

 1 c. unsalted butter; softened